journey-of-code/docsplit/README.md

 ```

 # Examples

+To follow along, check out the dev branch which contains a simple pdf document.

 ```bash
 # This would:
 # - apply the default regex to search for pages in the given file